coderefinery/reproducible-research/_episodes/02-what-is-reproducible-research.md

 ## Main drawbacks of not being able to reproduce research
 - Not able to apply the Software/Code used by the original investigator
 - Not able to use the Data used by the author
-- No documentation on how data is generated and how the experiment is conducted
+- Not enough documentation on how data is generated and how the experiment is conducted
 - Not able to create software environment (with different libraries) that was originally used to generate results

 <!-- - Using same code and data are not necessarily enough for reproducibility.
 The whole environment needs to be captured.